GaiaViz/docs/index.md

 This user guide will cover the basic to get you started in the GaiaViz environment, covering how to install and operate GaiaViz as well as  explaining typical datascape creation workflows.

 GaiaViz also provides further technical documentation over the GitHub Wiki, that is referenced through out those pages.

 Discover GaiaViz [[functionnalities]], check out the system requirement and create your first datascape!

+If you are a developer or data analytist and need further technical documentation, head over to our GitHub wiki.